Mercy Health Glass City Marathon Ambassadors

-If you’re someone who writes a running or fitness blog, shares regulary on Facebook, Twitter, Instagram, YouTube, Google+ and other social platforms, is part of a running or training group, and/or rallies your friends and family for social events, then we want you as an Ambassador.
+If you’re someone who writes a running or fitness blog, shares regulary on Facebook, Twitter, Instagram, YouTube, Google+ and other social platforms, is part of a running or training group, and/or rallies your friends and family for social events, then you could be an Ambassador.

-In addition to select local and regional individuals, this year we are looking for Ambassadors from outside the Toledo Metro area who have previously participated at GCM and can offer a unique visitor perspective to the public. — Does this sound like you?
+In addition to select local and regional individuals, we look for Ambassadors from outside the Toledo Metro area who have previously participated at GCM and can offer a unique visitor perspective to the public. — Does this sound like you?

 Those applicants selected to be 2018 Mercy Health Glass City Marathon ambassadors will be notified via email.
 Please note that Ambassadors are NOT financially compensated in any way.
 We do not subsidize travel or training expenses.
 Ambassadors will serve for one calendar year.
 The Mercy Health Glass City Marathon reserves the right to remove any Ambassador from the team for any reason.